Office of the Vice Dean

 Medical school is well known to be challenging and filled with stressors, which makes integrating a culture of wellness and resilience so important.
 I’m so proud of the work our MD Program team has done to bring in and embrace these changes.

-I would like to thank Professors Marcus Law, Director of the Foundations MD Program and Pier Bryden, Director of Program Integration who led the curriculum renewal process as well as Professors Richard Pittini, Director of Assessments and Evaluations and Glendon Tait, Director of Student Assessment who have helped usher in the new model of evaluation.
+I would like to thank Professors Marcus Law, Director of the Foundations MD Program and Pier Bryden, Director of Program Integration who led the curriculum renewal process as well as Professors Richard Pittini, Director of Program Evaluation and Glendon Tait, Director of Student Assessment who have helped usher in the new model of evaluation.
 The entire MD Program team is committed to excellence in curricular innovation and student experience.
 There is still much to do.